 Next, we assessed the enrichment of pathway activation in S-T3.
 Significant observations included growth and energy metabolism pathways, including cell cycle and proliferation, DNA repair, and oxidative phosphorylation (Fig. 4A-B, D).
-While these observations are consistent with previous reports correlating proliferation41, genomic instability45 and oxidative phosphorylation46 to immune-mediated survival, how these pathways may contribute to tumor immunogenicity is not yet clear.
-In ovarian cancer, immunogenicity is enhanced by antigen presentation, and the transcriptional repression of antigen processing and presentation machinery (APM) genes is a common mechanism of immune evasion in HGSC47.
-Thus, we compared the immunogenic potential of the CYTscore groups in S-T1 and S-T3 using an APM gene signature predictive of ICI response in melanoma48.
+While these observations are consistent with previous reports correlating proliferation41, genomic instability45 and oxidative phosphorylation46 to immune-mediated survival, the exact mechanism through which these pathways contribute to tumor immunogenicity is not yet clear.
+A common mechanism of immune evasion in HGSC47 in ovarian cancer is the transcriptional repression of antigen processing and presentation machinery (APM) genes, resulting in lowered immunogenicity.
+As such, we compared the immunogenic potential of the CYTscore groups in S-T1 and S-T3 using an APM gene signature predictive of ICI response in melanoma48.
 The APM signature was significantly elevated in S-T3 CYTscore groups as compared to their cognate S-T1 CYTscore groups (Fig. 4C, middle panel), demonstrating an association between elevated APM expression and the immune-mediated survival benefit of S-T3 CYT-Hi.
 At a more granular level, IRF1, a major transcriptional activator of APM genes, was also significantly overexpressed in the CYTscore groups of S-T3 as compared to S-T1 (Fig. 4C, bottom panel) and this association extended to a number of core APM genes including TAP1, TAPBP, TAPBPL, PSMB8, PSMB9, PSMB10, PSME1 and PSME2 (Additional File 2: Table S1).
 In a similar vein, individual genes representative of immunosuppressive pathways also showed significant and reproducible differences between S-T1 and S-T3 (Additional File 1: Fig. S5), particularly with respect to overexpression in S-T1 CYT-Hi relative to S-T3 CYT-Hi including TGF-beta (TGFB1, TGFB3), drivers of adenosine-mediated immune suppression (NT5E (CD73), ENTPD1 (CD39)), Wnt pathway ligands (WNT7A, WNT4), IL10, and drivers/markers of cancer-associated fibroblast activation (INHBA, WNT7A, TGFB1, FAP, PDGFRA, PDGFRB)49-51 (Additional File 2: Table S1).

 Together, these findings suggest that tumors comprising the lower STRATsig tertile are molecularly configured toward a hyper-immune suppressed state marked by the parallel activation of multiple immunosuppressive pathways, with concurrent T cell dysfunction and impaired antigen presentation.
 By contrast, tumors comprising the upper STRATsig tertile exhibit alterations consistent with a diminished immune suppression, a more effective antigen presentation and reduced T cell dysfunction.